 Rules of discipline apply during school hours, at school activities and performances, and to and from school.
 Misbehavior (including on buses or trains) may result in the loss of privileges and could jeopardize our campus location, not to mention the safety of our students and staff.
-CSULA reserves the right to enforce its rules and regulations when LACHSA students are on campus.
+Cal State LA reserves the right to enforce its rules and regulations when LACHSA students are on campus.

 LACHSA's goal is to ensure that all students are supported in their developmental progress toward becoming responsible members of society.
-When students are struggling with following the CA Education Code, LACOE's Board Policies, CSULA's policies, or LACHSA's Code of Conduct policies, our faculty, staff, and administration will provide support and consequences.
+When students are struggling with following the CA Education Code, LACOE's Board Policies, Cal State LA's policies, or LACHSA's Code of Conduct policies, our faculty, staff, and administration will provide support and consequences.
 Students who violate CA Education Code 48900 will be subject to suspensions.
-CSULA, campus police may also issue a citation and/or an arrest when students' behavior is in violation of campus policy.
-Continued disregard to LACHSA policies, LACOE policies, CSULA policies, California Education Code, or any other applicable rules and/or policies may result in expulsion, dismissal, or involuntary transfer to a student's home school from LACHSA.
+Cal State LA, campus police may also issue a citation and/or an arrest when students' behavior is in violation of campus policy.
+Continued disregard to LACHSA policies may result in a dismissal from LACHSA.